Zymbit-Docs/docs/content/bootware/features/development/index.md

 curl -G https://s3.amazonaws.com/zk-sw-repo/install_zk_sw.sh | sudo bash
 ```

-### 3. Install Bootware® 1.2 Tools
+### 3. Install Bootware 1.2 Tools

-Load the Bootware® software.
-Part of the zi image creation includes all of the Bootware® software.
-Download the Bootware® software to the SCM.
-The Bootware® software can be downloaded with curl:
+Load the Bootware software.
+Part of the zi image creation includes all of the Bootware software.
+Download the Bootware software to the SCM.
+The Bootware software can be downloaded with curl:

 ```bash
 curl -sSf https://raw.githubusercontent.com/zymbit-applications/zb-bin/main/install.sh | sudo bash